 “Are you unable to speak?”

 Still, crickets.

 “Please, Ma’am.
-Just nod your head if you understood me.
+Just nod your head if you understand me.”

 Angel nodded, barely perceptible.

 “OK, that’s a start.
 What is your name?”

 Again, abject silence.

-Juarez turned to Captain Baggs.
+Castillo turned to Captain Baggs.

 “Did she have any ID on her?”

-“No, she only hadwe have is a smartphone, burner debit card, and an unlabeled house key.
+“No, she only had a burner smartphone, a one-use debit card, and an unlabeled house key.
 We removed a hair clip when she went through the metal detector.”

-“Her ID might be on her phone,” Officer Castillo commented.
-Captain Baggs broke into a condescending grin as he picked up Angel’s smartphone and went around to her back.
+“Her ID might be on her phone.”

+Captain Baggs broke into a condescending grin as he picked up Angel’s smartphone and walked around her.

 “This one requires a fingerprint.”

 Baggs gripped Angel’s right index finger and placed it on the screen's bottom fingerprint sensor.
 The phone emitted a haptic feedback signal, indicating the phone was operating.

-“You’re not so smart after all, are you, blondie,?”
-Baggs said as he walked to Angel’s front.
+“You’re not so smart after all, are you, blondie?”

 His smile evaporated when he saw the smartphone’s display.
 It showed ‘Full Erase in Progress,’ with a progress bar rapidly moving towards completion.

-“You made it erase, you fucking bitch.”, slamming the phone on the counter.
-He grabbed Angel’s throat with both his hands and squeezed hard.
+“You made it erase, you fucking bitch.”

+He slammed the phone on the counter, grabbed Angel’s throat with his hands, and squeezed hard.
 Angel’s face showed panic, a normal response to strangulation.
 Baggs pushed her into Officer Castillo’s counter.

 Watching all this was Officer Robert Lyle, Commander Lyle’s oldest son.
 Robert is tall; huge would be a better description.
 But, like his father, he’s fair-minded and operates by the book.
 He jumped to Angel’s rescue, pulling Captain Baggs’ hands from her throat.
 Slumping to her knees, Angel gulped for air, her face red, eyes watering.

-“Baggs, what the hell are you’re doing!
+“Baggs, what the hell are you’re doing?
 We shackled this woman; she’s our prisoner.
 We don’t beat prisoners!”

 “She erased the phone.
 That’s the destruction of evidence, Robert.”

-“No,” replied Officer Lyle, “You erased the phone.
-How did you know that her index finger was the one programmed to unlock the phone?
+“No, you erased the phone.
+How did you know the index finger unlocks the phone?
 Maybe she selected another finger instead.
 All these phones can be configured to erase data if an incorrect fingerprint is used.
 It’s a common anti-theft technique.”

-“She knew, and she didn’t say anything.”
+“She knew and didn’t say anything.”

 “We just told her that she has the right to remain silent.
-So, Tilson, go get a cup of coffee, count to ten, whatever.
+Tilson, get a cup of coffee, count to ten, whatever.
 Officer Castillo and I will book her.”

 Captain Tilson Baggs glared at the Angel briefly, shook his head in disgust, and headed for the vending machine room.